Ketamine & Mood Stability: Why Patients Feel More Balanced

 Practical Steps: Supporting Mood Stability

 Track your mood patterns.
-Note when you feel stable and when you don't.
-Identify triggers (sleep loss, stress, specific situations).
-Use that data to head off instability before it starts rather than reacting to it after.
+Note when you feel stable and when you don't, and watch for triggers like sleep loss, stress, or specific situations.
+That data lets you head off instability before it starts instead of reacting to it after.

 Protect sleep and routine.
-Mood stability requires consistent sleep, ideally seven to nine hours.
-Keep regular meal times and wake times.
-Your nervous system thrives on predictability.
+Mood stability needs consistent sleep, ideally seven to nine hours, plus regular meal and wake times.
+Your nervous system runs better on predictability.

 Move your body regularly.
-Twenty to thirty minutes of movement most days (a walk, yoga, strength training).
-Exercise stabilizes neurotransmitters and strengthens emotional regulation.
-It's as effective as medication for mood stability and is fully complementary with ketamine.
+Twenty to thirty minutes most days, whether that's a walk, yoga, or strength training.
+Exercise stabilizes neurotransmitters and supports emotional regulation.
+For mood stability it works about as well as medication, and it pairs well with ketamine.

 Limit mood triggers temporarily.
-Reduce social media scrolling.
-Limit news consumption.
-Establish boundaries around conflict-prone situations.
-This is a temporary adjustment; as stability increases, you can re-engage.
+Cut back on social media, limit news, and set boundaries around conflict-prone situations.
+This is a short-term adjustment.
+As stability builds, you can re-engage.

 Build a stability toolkit.
 Grounding techniques like the five-senses scan (name five things you see, four you can touch, and so on).
 Box breathing or 4-7-8 breathing (in for 4, hold for 7, out for 8).
-Movement (a walk, dancing, stretching).
-Connection with one trusted person you can talk to.
+Movement, like a walk or some stretching.
+And one trusted person you can talk to.

 When Will Mood Stability Develop?